Approximating $f$-Divergences with Rank Statistics: One-Dimensional Rank-Based Approximation of f -Divergences

 We begin with the one-dimensional setting and introduce a rank-based approximation of $f$-divergences.
-The construction relies on the integral probability transform and a discrete rank histogram which encodes the mismatch between a distribution $\mu$ and a target $\nu$.
+The construction relies on the probability integral transform and a discrete rank histogram that encodes the mismatch between a distribution $\mu$ and a target $\nu$.